Roselyn Sánchez: Career

 In 2012, Sánchez was cast opposite Ana Ortiz of ABC comedy-drama pilot Devious Maids, created by Marc Cherry.
 On May 14, 2012, the pilot was not picked to series by ABC for the 2012–13 United States network schedule.
 However, on June 22, 2012, Lifetime picked up the pilot with a thirteen-episode order.
 The series premiered June 23, 2013 on Lifetime.

 Personal life

 From August 9, 1998, to April 15, 2001, Sanchez was married to English actor, former boxer, and former model Gary Stretch.
 After her divorce, she started a relationship with Puerto Rican salsa singer Víctor Manuelle.
 In December 2005, she announced that she had ended their relationship.

 Sánchez became engaged to actor Eric Winter in December 2007 after two years of dating and they married on 29 November 2008, in San Juan, Puerto Rico.
-Sánchez gave birth to their daughter in January 2012 (she miscarried her daughter's twin early in the pregnancy).
+Sánchez gave birth to their daughter in January 2012 (she suffered a miscarriage which resulted in the loss of her daughter's twin early in her pregnancy).
 The couple had a son in November 2017.
 Both children were conceived with the help of IVF.

 Sánchez has spoken openly about her struggles with endometriosis and infertility while trying to get pregnant later in life.

 Sánchez is the spokesperson of the Fundación de Niños San Jorge, which assists sick children from poor families.